anan44/it-starts-with-clojure/materials/4-state-in-clojure/4-terminal-interface.md

 Let's dissect it a bit and see what it actually is.

 hint: [do](https://clojuredocs.org/clojure.core/do) let's us evaluate multiple expressions and return the value of the last.
-This is often used with println, but it has other uses as well.
+This is often used with `println`, but it has other uses as well.

 ```clojure